 Experts agree: the sharing economy has officially arrived.
 Services such as Uber, TaskRabbit, Lyft, and LendingClub have all allowed consumers to cut out the middleman and directly share services with one another, allowing higher efficiency and lower costs.

 But new economies present new obstacles for both providers and consumers, and the homestay world is no exception.
 Theft has proven to be a significant problem – the website AirBnB Hell, a collection of homestay horror stories, has a section devoted specifically to thefts and break-ins.
-Well-meaning guests may not know or remember to fully secure their unfamiliar temporary abodes, and thieves often target AirBnB locations because they know visitors are often out sight-seeing, while neighbors are used to seeing the occasional unfamiliar face.
+Well-meaning guests may not know or remember to secure their unfamiliar temporary abodes fully, and thieves often target AirBnB locations because they know visitors are often out sight-seeing.
+At the same time, neighbors are used to seeing the occasional unfamiliar face.
 Travelers often leave things of value, such as spare cash, important documents, and electronics in their homestays, making them attractive targets for burglars.

 Angee provides a solution for both security-conscious hosts and privacy-conscious guests.
 Angee can keep track of who’s home using both its camera and a series of security tags that can be placed at exits, entrances, and vulnerable points such as windows.
 Different modes are set depending on whether pre-authorized users are home and whether it’s day or night.

 These modes are key in letting Angee meet both guest and host needs.
 When pre-approved users – a group that can be set by the host to include specific guests – are home, Angee’s camera turns and faces the wall.
 Guests receive immediate physical reassurance that they’re not being recorded because the camera can’t even see them!
 If approved users are home and anyone outside the house attempts to access the camera or sound monitoring capabilities, Angee will alert in-home users to get permission or denial for any access attempt.